Red Hood and the Outlaws: Vol. 2

 Bizarro is taking Artemis and Red Hood on a plane to Qurac, and the terrorists fire several missiles at the trio.
 Bizarro takes down several terrorists before being blinded by a white light.
 When Red Hood wakes up and realizes the Qurac leader, General Heinle, used the Bow of Ra on them and Bizarro saved them from the heat by freezing the plane with his super-breath.
 Red Hood wakes up in the middle of terrorists, while Bizarro wakes up in a village pleading with him to help save them from the oppressive leader, mistaking him for Superman.
 Artemis wakes up to find Akila sitting in front of her, and Red Hood hallucinates seeing his past version after realizing he is in the same place where the Joker killed him.

 Akila welcomes Artemis to her fellow Amazons, but it leaves Artemis uneasy due to her history.
 Meanwhile, Red Hood has PTSD over his death by the Joker and he kills the Joker in his mind.
 Bizarro takes the villagers to a mountain, where Qurac terrorists start firing at them.
 Bizarro gets angry, kills the terrorists, and destroys the mountain with one punch.
-Akila explains that General Heinle acquired the Bow of Ra in Gotham City.
+Akila explains that Heinle acquired the Bow of Ra in Gotham City.
 He realized that only the Shim'Tar is able to use the Bow of Ra, and when he replicates Akila's cells to use the Bow of Ra, it brought her back, as well as bringing back the Bow of Ra.
 Akila asks Artemis to join her in destroying the Qurac terrorists, and Artemis accepts.
-Realizing that The Joker won't die in his mind, Jason willingly lets the Joker kill his past version in order to move on.
-It is revealed that Jason had a concussion, and General Heinle is attempting to torture Jason, but deems Jason worthless and tells his men to kill him.
-Jason breaks free and holds a rifle to General Heinle's head, where General Heinle reveals that he wasn't the one to use the Bow of Ra because it was too dangerous (like controlling the sun).
+Realizing that The Joker will not die in his mind, Jason willingly lets the Joker kill his past version in order to move on.
+It is revealed that Jason had a concussion, and Heinle is attempting to torture Jason, but deems Jason worthless and tells his men to kill him.
+Jason breaks free and holds a rifle to Heinle's head, where Heinle reveals that he was not the one to use the Bow of Ra because it was too dangerous (like controlling the sun).
 Remembering that Artemis mentioned only the Shim'tar could use it, Jason realizes that Akila was the one who used the Bow of Ra.